dotnet/cli/Documentation/known-issues.md

 ```

 ## `dotnet restore` times out on Win7 x64
-If you have Virtual Box and you try to use the CLI on a Win7 x64 machine, `dotnet restore` will be really slow and will eventually time out without doing much restoring.
+If you have any virtualization software (so far we've confirmed VMWare and Virtual Box) and you try to use the CLI on a Win7 SP1 x64 machine, `dotnet restore` will be really slow and will eventually time out without doing much restoring.
+The issue is in the virtual networking adapters that usually get installed with said software.

 **Issues tracking this:**